jhob101/m8c-rpi-gpio/readme.md

 # Hardware Key Mapping via GPIO for Dirtywave m8 rPi
 ## Description
-This is a simple python script that maps the GPIO pins of a Raspberry Pi to keyboard keys for use with the Dirtywave m8 headless tracker on an rpi4.
+This is a simple python script that maps the GPIO pins of a Raspberry Pi to keyboard keys for use with the Dirtywave m8 headless tracker on a Raspberry Pi 4.

 See https://github.com/RowdyVoyeur/m8c-rpi4 for details on that project.